LanguageDev/Yoakke/Documentation/Parser.md

 public static int IntLit(IToken token) => int.Parse(token.Text);
 ```

-The above implements a calculator, that that properly handles 6 arithmetic operations (addition, subtraction, multiplication, division, modulo and exponentiation) with their precedence and associativity.
+The above implements a calculator, that properly handles 6 arithmetic operations (addition, subtraction, multiplication, division, modulo and exponentiation) with their precedence and associativity.
 It also handles grouping using parenthesis.

 The precedence-table starts with the first `Left` or `Right` attribute on the top, each describing a level of precedence.
-The topmost attribute has the highest precedence - `[Right("^")]` in this case. `Left` defines a left-associative precedence lever, `Right` defines a right-associative one.
+The topmost attribute has the highest precedence - `[Right("^")]` in this case. `Left` defines a left-associative precedence level, `Right` defines a right-associative one.

 After the precedence-table, a dummy `Rule` has to be added, that defines the operands of the operators.
 In this case it is said to be `expression`, so the `ParseExpression` method will first walk through the precedence table, and treat all other definitions - like grouping - as the lowest level elements.

 ### The supported BNF flavor
-The notation supported for the grammar is extended with some constructs from regular expressions to make writing common constructs easier.
+The notation supported for the grammar is extended, some regular expression operators can be used to make writing common constructs simpler.
 Below is a table summarizing the available constructs.

 | Name | Syntax | Value type |
 | --- | --- | --- |